Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 Departures (TV Show)

 This is my all-time favorite television program.
 The show centers on 3 friends who put everything on hold for a year to travel the world.
 That year turns into 3 years and 3 glorious television seasons of adventures.
-What I especially love about this show is the fact that they don’t focus on doing the touristy things while traveling.
+What I especially love about this show is the fact that they don’t focus on doing touristy things while traveling.
 They make the effort to get off the beaten trail to learn about other cultures and customs.

 Desert Runners

 If you want to watch a movie about strength, bravery, and determination, then this is the movie for you.
 It is probably my favorite of the top outdoor adventure movies I have seen.
-Desert Runners follows a group of ultra marathon runners who are attempting to join the elite group of people who have run all 4 of the desert ultra marathons (the Atacama, the Sahara, the Gobi, and Antarctica) all within a year.
+Desert Runners follows a group of ultra-marathon runners who are attempting to join the elite group of people who have run all 4 of the desert ultra-marathons (the Atacama, the Sahara, the Gobi, and Antarctica) all within a year.

 Tell it on the Mountain

 If you have ever dreamed of hiking the Pacific Crest Trail like I have, you will love this documentary.
 It is amazing to listen to some of the stories from the trail from those who have experienced it.
 Listening to PCT hiking legend Scott Williamson talk about his experiences on the trail had me mesmerized.
-It is no mystery why this movie is so revered by hiking enthusiasts and is widely considered one of the top adventure documentaries of all-time.
+It is no mystery why this movie is so revered by hiking enthusiasts and is widely considered one of the top adventure documentaries of all time.

 Given

-Have you ever thought about what it would be like to follow the surf with your family, teaching your children about other cultures and letting them learn first-hand how many amazing things this world has to explore and teach them?
+Have you ever thought about what it would be like to follow the surf with your family, teaching your children about other cultures, and letting them learn first-hand how many amazing things this world has to explore and teach them?
 I’m not a surfer, but I am definitely envious of how rich and fulfilling this family has made their life by simplifying things.
-For those who are looking for a top outdoor adventure movie that is a feel good story, this is the one for you.
+For those who are looking for a top outdoor adventure movie that is a feel-good story, this is the one for you.

 Maidentrip

-Sailing is 14 year-old Laura Dekker’s passion, and becoming the youngest person to sail around the world is her dream.
+Sailing is 14-year-old Laura Dekker’s passion, and becoming the youngest person to sail around the world is her dream.
 Follow along as Laura first fights for permission to be granted to make her trip, and then her quest to conquer the world’s oceans.
-You will be amazed at Laura’s passion and determination, which almost single-handedly makes this one of the top adventure documentaries of all-time.
+You will be amazed at Laura’s passion and determination, which almost single-handedly makes this one of the top adventure documentaries of all time.

 Conquering the World